vipul-shinde/health-analytics-mini-cs/04-Solving_Business_Questions/README.md

 |-------------|
 | 204         |

-There are 204 users having atleast 2 types of measurements.
+There are 204 users having at least 2 types of measurements.

-### 4.8 Have all 3 measures - blood glucose, weight and blood pressure?
+## 4.8 Have all 3 measures - blood glucose, weight and blood pressure?

 ```sql
 SELECT
   SUM(COUNT (*)) OVER() AS total_count